 Silicon carbide (SiC), also known as carborundum or SiC,. is one of the lightest, hardest, and strongest technical ceramic materials.
 It has exceptional thermal conductivity, resistance to acids, and low thermal expansion.

-Since the late 19th century silicon carbide has been an important material for sandpapers, grinding wheels, and cutting tools.
+Since the late 19th century, silicon carbide ceramics have been an important material for sandpapers, grinding wheels, and cutting tools.
 More recently, it has found application in refractory linings and heating elements for industrial furnaces, in wear-resistant parts for pumps and rocket engines, and in semiconducting substrates for light-emitting diodes.

 Until the invention of boron carbide in 1929, silicon carbide was the hardest synthetic material known.
-It has a Mohs hardness rating of 9, approaching that of diamond.
-In addition to hardness, silicon carbide crystals have fracture characteristics that make them extremely useful in grinding wheels and in abrasive paper and cloth products.
+It has a Mohs hardness rating of 9, approaching that of a diamond.
+In addition, SiC crystal has fracture characteristics that make them extremely useful in grinding wheels and in abrasive paper and cloth products.